Studentships in Arts & Social Sciences via the TECHNE2 Doctoral Training Partnership

 How to apply

-For all academic enquiries, please contact Professor Michael Wayne .
-Please email all completed documents to techne team by no later than midday 17th December 2021 by 5pm.
+For all academic inquiries, please contact Professor Michael Wayne.
+Please email all completed documents to the techne team by no later than midday 16th December 2022 by 5pm.